FAQ

 Types of gas turbine power plants

-Stationary gas-tube power plant
+Stationary gas-turbine power plant

-Mobile gas turbine power plant
+Mobile gas-turbine power plant

 Comparison of gas turbine and gas piston power plants